contentstack/cli/packages/contentstack-bulk-publish/README.md

                                   --alias flag.
   -y, --yes                       Set it to true to process the command with the current configuration.
       --api-version=<value>       API version to be used.
 Values [Default: 3, Nested Reference Publishing: 3.2]..
+      --branch=<value>            [default: main] The name of the branch where you want to perform the bulk publish operation.
+If you don't mention the branch name, then by default the entries from main branch will be published.
       --content-types=<value>...
 The UID of the content type(s) whose entries you want to publish in bulk.
 In case of multiple content types, specify their IDs separated by spaces.
       --locales=<value>           Locale in which entries will be published, e.g., en-us